Topological interface states -- a possible path towards a Landau-level laser in the THz regime: Introduction

 Very recently, inter-VP transitions have been measured within magneto-optical spectroscopy in Pb$_{1-x}$Sn$_x$Se crystals \cite{bermejo23} in which the Sn concentration determines whether the system is a trivial or a topological (crystalline) insulator \cite{martinez73,wojek14,krizman18}.
 Moreover, the concentration determines the size of the bulk gap so that smooth interfaces may be obtained by molecular-beam epitaxy (MBE) in which the Sn concentration is smoothly varied during the growth process, and where the absolute band gap in the topological regime can be designed such as to be identical to that in the trivial insulator \cite{bermejo23}.
 This allows for a strong versatility in the fabrication of interfaces of various widths and thus of systems with specially designed fundamental gaps

 between the $m=1$ VP and the chiral ($m=0$) surface states.

 In the present paper, I argue that smooth topological interfaces, such as in the above-mentioned Pb$_{1-x}$Sn$_x$Se crystals, may be extremely promising systems for the realization of long-lived population inversion if a magnetic field is applied perpendicular to the interface that quantizes the 2D electronic motion in the interface into LLs.
 The main reason for this expectation is the fact that VP bands provide us with several families of LLs that can to some extent be brought into close energetic proximity with LLs of the chiral surface band.
 This would allow for devices similar to three- or four-level lasers in which population inversion could be more easily achieved than in the usual LL setup.

 Furthermore, optical pumping and radiative desexcitation can be chosen to happen in different directions via an intelligent choice of the involved transitions.
 Indeed, while the optical selection rules in the Faraday geometry impose that the emitted or absorbed photons propagate in the direction of the magnetic field for a transition coupling the LLs $n$ and $n\pm 1$, it has been shown previously \cite{Lu_2019} that such transitions must obey an optical selection rule $m\rightarrow m$ for the VP states.
 The selection rules are inverted in the Voigt geometry, where the emitted or absorbed photon propagates in a direction perpendicular to the magnetic field.
 The underlying reason for these selection rules and their geometry dependence is an intriguing analogy between the spatially changing gap parameter and LL quantization.
-Indeed, the spatially varying gap parameter can be viewed as a fake magnetic field that is oriented in the plane of the interface, and the characteristic length $l_S$ plays the role of an effective magnetic length.
-Via an intelligent choice of the geometry of a cavity hosting the topological material and the involved transitions, one may therefore expected to obtain a strong cyclotron emission in the direction of the interface while pumping the system with photons propagating perpendicular to the interface, or \textit{vice versa}.
+As shown in Ref. [\onlinecite{Lu_2019}] and briefly reviewed below, the spatially varying gap parameter can be viewed as a fake magnetic field that is oriented in the plane of the interface, and the characteristic length $l_S$ plays the role of an effective magnetic length.
+Via an intelligent choice of the geometry of a cavity hosting the topological material and the involved transitions, one may therefore expect to obtain a strong cyclotron emission in the direction of the interface while pumping the system with photons propagating perpendicular to the interface, or \textit{vice versa}.